uyuni-project/uyuni-docs/CONTRIBUTING.md

 :page-revdate: {revdate}
 ```

-When you edit a page, set `:revdate:` to the date you made the change.
+When you change a page, set `:revdate:` to the date of your change.
 A pull
-request fails if a page it touches is missing the attributes, has a `revdate`
+request fails if a page that it changes:

+- has no `:revdate:` or no `:page-revdate:`
+- has a `revdate` that is not in the `YYYY-MM-DD` format
-that is not `YYYY-MM-DD`, or has one more than seven days older than the
+- has a `revdate` more than seven days older than the change
-change itself.

-The attributes belong on pages only.
-Do not add them to a file under
+Use these attributes on pages only.
+Do not add them to a file in `partials/`.
-`partials/`: an attribute entry inside an included file overrides the same
+An attribute entry in an included file replaces the same attribute in the page
-attribute in the page that includes it, so a `revdate` in a partial silently
-replaces the date of every page it appears in.
+that includes it.
+A `revdate` in a partial therefore replaces the date of each
+page that includes it.

-To check your changes before pushing:
+To check your changes before you push them:

 ```bash
 task validate:revdate
 ```

-This needs [uv](https://docs.astral.sh/uv/) on your machine; it does not run
+This command needs [uv](https://docs.astral.sh/uv/) on your computer.
+It does
-inside the documentation container.
+not run in the documentation container.

 ---